mitrefccace/busylightapi/README.md

 * From the busylightapi project, export BusyLightGUI, BusyLightAD, or lightserver as a runnable JAR file
   * Select *Package required libraries into generated JAR*
   * Name it BusyLightGUI.jar, BusyLightAD.jar, or lightserver.jar
+* If you just want the executables, see the _exe_ folder

 ### Running